PeteCookson/Poddly/README.md

 Poddly - The Community Podcast Directory is a free to use online podcast sharing platform, where podcast lovers from around the world can share their favourites, and expand their own library of podcasts with new discoveries shared by the Poddly Community Directory.

-The platform will allow users to browse a complete directory of shared podcasts, search by Category, Channels or Name, leave comments, and even give podcasts a thumbs up.
+The platform will allow users to browse a complete directory of shared podcasts, search, leave comments, and even recommend their own favorite podcasts.

 ## **Table of Contents**